 Christina Hendrix, Kim Kardashian, Oprah Winfrey, Nigella Lawson.

-If you have this body shape it is important that you wear clothes that follow your body line as opposed to those that are straight and constrict you.
-Smooth rounded lines are always more preferable for you to harmonize your silhouette.
+If you have this body shape it is important that you wear clothes that follow your body line as opposed to those that are straight.
+Smooth rounded lines are more preferable for you to harmonize your silhouette.

 Picking the right fabric for your body shape key to looking good.
 Choose it carefully.
 Avoid stiff materials when trying to accommodate your curves or you will end up with tops and jackets that are two to three sizes bigger than you actually need.